Dead Rock: Characters

-God is the creator and supreme ruler of the three worlds of existence, presiding over the demon world as principal of Dead Rock.
-His omnipotence is derived from the faith of his worshipers, and he routinely kills those who lack belief in him.
-His real name is Elfed (エルフェド, Erufedo), distinguishing him from his fellow gods.
+A supreme deity who serves as principal of Dead Rock.
+He is suspected by Yakuto to be a fake who replaced a previous God.

 Publication

 Written and illustrated by Hiro Mashima, Dead Rock started in Kodansha's shōnen manga magazine Monthly Shōnen Magazine on July 6, 2023.
 Mashima has stated that he had not intended for the manga to be a long series, but extended it due to positive reader reception.
+The series went on hiatus in May 2026, and is scheduled to resume publication in Q4 of the same year.
 Kodansha has collected its chapters into individual tankōbon volumes, with the first released on November 16, 2023.
-As of July 9, 2025, five volumes have been released.
+As of May 8, 2026, seven volumes have been released.

 In July 2024, Kodansha USA announced that it had licensed the manga for English release in North America, with the first volume released on March 4, 2025.
+Five English volumes have been released as of September 15, 2026.